Ghrafkly/Personal-Vault/Uni/Web Application Development/2. Assessments/Stage 1 - Proposal and prototype design.md

 	- submit requests to adjust existing bookings
 - Organisers can
 	- submit approval for event bookings
-	- submit approval for deletion of events
+	- submit approval for event bookings
 	- submit approval to adjust bookings
 - Users can
 	- sign-up to the website